Gordon, Douglas County, Wisconsin

 Gordon is a town in Douglas County, Wisconsin, United States.
 The population was 645 at the 2000 census.
 The census-designated place of Gordon is located in the town.
 It was historically known as "Amick" (Amik), meaning beaver, indicating the town's significant fur-trading post alongside the Eau Claire River.
 The area was then called "Gordon" after half-French, half-Ojibwe pioneer and founder Antoine Gordon, who set up his convenience store and eventual commune next to the canoe stop and served as a landmark and rest stop for those traveling by.

 Transportation

-U.S. Highway 53 serves as a main route in the community.
+U.S. Highway 53 serves as a main route in the town.